DenisKipchakbaev/microservices-netflix-example/README.md

 8. A Redis service to act as a distributed cache.

 Custom example business services:

 9. A licensing service that will manage licensing data used within a company.

 10. An organization service that will manage client organization data used within a company.

-11.  ==TODO==A new version of the organization service.
+11. [TODO] A new version of the organization service.
 This service is used to demonstrate how to use the Zuul API gateway to route to different versions of a service.

-12.  ==TODO==A special routes services that the the API gateway will call to determine whether or not it should route a user's service call to a different service then the one they were originally calling.
+12. [TODO] A special routes services that the the API gateway will call to determine whether or not it should route a user's service call to a different service then the one they were originally calling.
 This service is used in conjunction with the orgservice-new service to determine whether a call to the organization service gets routed to an old version of the organization service vs. a new version of the service.

 # Software needed